 Give with Confidence

-You can support Wilderness Inquiry with the confidence that our organization meets and exceeds standards for excellence and financial management.
+You can support Wilderness Inquiry with the confidence that our organization meets and exceeds standards for program excellence and financial management.
 Pound for pound and dollar for dollar, few deliver on their mission as much as Wilderness Inquiry.
-Since 1978 we have served over 350,000 people, and received numerous awards along the way.
+Since 1978 we have served over 400,000 people, and received numerous awards along the way.
 Transparency is important to us.
-You can download our most recent audit and more from our Annual Report tab.
-If you have any questions please call us.
+You can download our most recent audit and more from our Annual Report page.
+If you have any questions, please call us.

 “We are proud to announce Wilderness Inquiry has earned a 4-star rating.
 Receiving four out of a possible four stars indicates that your organization adheres to good governance and other best practices that minimize the chance of unethical activities and consistently executes its mission in a fiscally responsible way.
 Approximately a quarter of the charities we evaluate have received our highest rating, indicating that Wilderness Inquiry outperforms most other charities in America.
 This “exceptional” designation from Charity Navigator differentiates Wilderness Inquiry from its peers and demonstrates to the public it is worthy of their trust.” – Michael Thatcher, CEO, Charity Navigator, October 1, 2015